chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell-protocol.md

 ![Intermediate steps of Allen Cell Segmenter as layers in napari viewer](images/allencell-9.png)

 - Your 'image' now needs to be converted into a **binary** (0/1 or 0/255) **mask** if it is to be exported.
-You can easily convert it into a binary by right-clicking on the layer in question and selecting **"convert image to labels"** from the menu that appears.
+You can easily convert it into a binary by right-clicking the layer in question and selecting **"convert image to labels"** from the menu that appears.